andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Step 1: You need to authenticate and authorize yourself by logging into the Azure portal.
-- Step 2: Create a Resource group.
+- Step 2: Create a Resource group
-- Step 3: Create a virtual machine using Azure and some given specifications.
+- Step 3: Create a virtual machine using Azure and some given specifications
-- Step 4: Configure remote access to the virtual machine using Remote Desktop Protocol.
+- Step 4: Configure remote access to the virtual machine using Remote Desktop Protocol
 - Step 5: Download/Install these applications on your VM: CGI on IIS, PHP Manager, Rewrite Module, PHP 7.3.8, VC_redist.x86.exe, & MySQL 5.5.62
 - Step 6: Open IIS as an Admin & Register PHP from within IIS
-- Step 7: Install osTicket on the VM.
+- Step 7: Install osTicket on the VM
-- Step 8: Configure the osTicket instance with the necessary settings, including email, database, and help desk settings.
+- Step 8: Configure the osTicket with the necessary settings, including email, database, and help desk settings
-- Step 9: Navigate to the osTicket web interface and log in using the administrator credentials.
+- Step 9: Navigate to the osTicket web interface and log in using the administrator credentials

 <h2>Step 1: You need to authenticate and authorize yourself by logging into the Azure portal</h2>